Masters Degree Apprenticeships - A Guide

 Who are Masters degree apprenticeships for?

-However, the requirement for each degree apprenticeship are different.
+However, the requirements for each degree apprenticeship are different.
 For example, some Level 7 apprenticeships require you to have five GCSEs at 9-4 (equivalent to A* to C).
 You can also start Masters degree apprenticeship after completing a lower-level apprenticeship.

-Each Masters degree apprenticeship may have different eligibility criteria, but it's likely you'll need at least one of these qualifications to apply -
+Each Masters degree apprenticeship may have different eligibility criteria, but it's likely you'll need at least one of these qualifications to apply:

 • A Level 4 qualification or higher